-- 1. Interaction of selection and treatment: Subjects are not representative of the population. - 2.
-Interaction among setting and treatment: When using old technologies, toy objects, etc. - 3.
-Interaction of history and treatment: e.g. conduction questionnaire on software-based safety the day after a software crash.
+- 1. Interaction among setting and treatment: When using old technologies, toy objects, etc. - 2.
+Interaction of history and treatment: e.g., conduction questionnaire on software-based safety the day after a software crash. - 3.
+Interaction of selection and treatment: Subjects are not representative of the population.

-GROUPING & RANDOMIZATION Are we well randomizing on objects and subjects, and well grouping, compensating & treating subjects?
-List of Validity Threats (2/4) Internal Validity 1.
+GROUPING & RANDOMIZATION

+Are we well randomizing on objects and subjects, and well grouping, compensating & treating subjects?

+Internal Validity 1.
 History 8.
 Ambiguity about direction of causal influence 2.
 Maturation 9.
 Interaction with selection 3.
 Testing 10.
 Diffusion of imitation of treatments 4.
 Instrumentation 11.
 Compensatory equalization of treatments 5.
 Statistical regression 12.
 Compensatory rivalry 6.
 Selection 13.
 Resentful demoralization 7.
 Mortality

-Internal Validity Threats (1/3)
+Internal Validity Threats (1/4)